-Please be sure to check in your local area about the laws and ordinances for keeping chickens.
+First and foremost, please be sure to check in your local area about the laws and ordinances for keeping chickens.
 Some cities may require permission or licenses to keep them on your property and many areas also restrict the number that you can have and do not allow roosters.
 Here in Chicago, we can have whatever our heart desires as long as they don’t present a noise or smell issue.
 We can even have roosters, I just prefer not to.

 First decide if you are going to purchase pullets (teenage chickens), chicks, or adults.
-If deciding to raise chicks you will need an indoor setup to get them to a place where it’s safe to be outside.
-This setup includes an enclosure they can’t get out of and a heat lamp among food, water, and bedding material to house them until they are fully feathered.
+If deciding to raise your hens from chicks you will need an indoor setup to get them to a place where it’s safe to be outside.
+This setup includes an enclosure they can’t get out of and a heat lamp along with food, water, and bedding material to house them until they are fully feathered.
 Many people have used things such as kiddie pools to keep the little chicks contained.

 The next thing you want to keep in mind is a safe space to house your chickens.
 A chicken coop needs to be secure from predators and moisture and have everything the chickens need.
-This includes a coop, run, food, water, nesting boxes, bedding, roosting areas and entertainment.
+This includes a coop, run, food, water, nesting boxes, bedding, roosting areas, and entertainment.
 We have two coops – one for our backyard and one for the farm.

-If you will be raising chickens in a very cold climate you will also need a heated water dish so that they always have fresh water and possibly a heat lamp and coop lights.
+If you are raising chickens in a frigid climate, you will also need a heated water dish so that they always have fresh water and possibly a heat lamp and coop lights.
 Without heat and light chickens will lay far less in colder months.
-For many, that is just fine and they don’t bother with heat or lights as its natural for chickens to simply lay less when it’s cold.
+For many, that is just fine and they don’t bother with heat or lights as it’s natural for chickens to simply lay less when it’s cold.
 We don’t use heated anything because it’s just a bit easier for us to change the water out and let our girls take a break during winter.
 Chicago is brutal enough in the winter, why make them work too, right?
 Also, it’s been known that improper usage of warming lamps in coops can often lead to fires.
 We want to avoid that, but if you know what you’re doing – by all means, go for it.

 Roosting areas can be made with long pieces of wood or old wooden ladders.

 Entertainment is also easy to make.
 Feeding them your fruit and veggie scraps both provides nutrients and fun for them.
 Cabbage tied to a rope, a mirror, and ladders to climb on, there are tons of ideas to keep them from being bored.
-The easiest entertainment is letting them out to free range when possible.
+The easiest entertainment is letting them out to free-range when possible.
 Just make sure to keep them away from areas where they can eat plants as they will eat just about anything, much to the chagrin of every backyard gardener.

 A few things to keep in mind; you will need a way to remove and dispose of waste from the coop.
 The easiest way to do this is to have a good rake used only for the coop and create a compost pile, throwing the waste in there each week.
 It turns into the perfect fertilizer after a few weeks.
 If you have 5-6 chickens and a smaller family, you may end up with extra eggs.
 Having some additional egg cartons on hand for storage might be a good idea!
-(In warmer months each chicken will lay roughly one egg per day!
+In warmer months each chicken will lay roughly one egg per day!
 Enough to share with neighbors for sure!